 My recipe instructions will have your potatoes in the oven for a total of 20 minutes.

 You might want them even crispier than what my recipe yields, so you’ll simply bake them a little longer.

-This recipe will get you crispy results, but you may want them even crispier.
+My recipe (see below) will get you crispy results, but you may want them even crispier.

-In this case, simply bake them a little longer than the recipe indicates, but use your best judgement to decide when enough is enough.
+In that case, simply bake them a little longer than the recipe indicates, but use your best judgment to decide when enough is enough.

 Be careful to not burn them…I’ve done it.
 Sad faces all around 🙁

 Simple Baked Chicken Leg Drumsticks take 5 minutes of prep and about 1/2 hour to bake, at the same 400° oven temperature as the smashed potatoes.

 These Garlicky Oven Roasted Mushrooms take 5 minutes to prep and can also be baked at 400° along with the drumsticks and potatoes.
 So convenient!